ckyko/memorypalace/MemoryPalace/docs/Memorypalace.rst

 ==================

 The Memory Palace page is where all of the palace functionality takes place.
-It is made up of a vertical rectangular container that holds the palace objects, a horizontal rectangular container that holds the rooms, and a larger container that implements both.
+It is made up of a vertical scroll box that holds the palace objects, a horizontal scroll box that holds the rooms, and a larger container that implements/holds both.

 Features/Functions
 ------------------